Starting a blog is still one of the best online businesses you can create today.

 - Start as a side hustle — You can easily begin after work part-time and eventually create a full-time business.

-- You can work anywhere and at any time — You can work from home or can work anywhere there’s you have an Internet connection.
+- You can work anywhere and at any time — You can work from home or can work anywhere in the world that has an Internet connection.

-- The world is your audience — Unlike a brick and mortar business, you can literally make money blogging while you are sleeping, and your customers can be anywhere in the world.
+- The world is your audience — Unlike a brick and mortar business, you can literally make money blogging while you are sleeping, and your customers can be anywhere on the planet.

 - Cannot be shut down — Unlike social media, which you don’t control, you own a blog and can never be shut down.
 There are countless stories of social media stars on YouTube, Twitter, Facebook, Pinterest, Instagram, and other social media networks getting their account deactivated.
 Overnight their business is gone and lost everything that was built.